hackforla/website/.github/ISSUE_TEMPLATE/alt-text-audit---design.md

 ### Action Items
 - [ ] Make a copy of the tab Template [Page Name]- [Status]
 - [ ] With the copied tab replace [Page Name] with the page you are reviewing and [Status] with "Audit in Progress".
 Don't forget to remove brackets "[ ]"
-- [ ] Add a link of the page your working on to the Resources/Instructions section of this issue at the bottom where it says "Google sheet Tab for your page".
+- [ ] Add a link of the page your working on at the bottom in the Resources/Instructions section of this issue where it says "Google sheet Tab for your page".
-- [ ] For each item in the list, identify if the alt text needs to be changed or not using the recourses below and fill out the google sheet.
+- [ ] For each image on the page, identify if the alt text needs to be changed or not using the recourses below and fill out the google sheet.
+To locate the alt text use the Google Chrome browser, right click "inspect" to view pages code.
-- [ ] When completed change your google sheet tabs status to Audit Complete
+- [ ] After completing auditing each image of the page change your google sheet tabs [Status] to Audit Complete.
-- [ ] Review with Design Lead or another designer/researcher
+- [ ] Review your completed work with Design Lead or another member of the team
 - [ ] Mark issue as done

 Development